 - Drink plenty of water, eat plenty of fish, or take supplements containing unsaturated fatty acids (EFAs).

 You already know the rules, but how do you put them into practice?
-To make it easier, I will introduce two concepts: repairing and strengthening.
+I will introduce two concepts to make it easier: repairing and strengthening.

 How to Strengthen the Skin Barrier?